awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-simple-ad.md

 ## Before You Begin<a name="prereqs-simple-ad"></a>
 + Simple AD is not available in every Region\.
 Verify the supported Regions and [ select a Region](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/getting-started.html#select-region) for your Simple AD directory\.
 For more information about the supported Regions for Simple AD, see [ Region Availability for AWS Directory Service](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/regions.html)\.
-+ Amazon WorkSpaces is not available in every Region\.
++ Workspaces is not available in every Region\.
 Verify the supported Regions and select a Region for your WorkSpaces\.
-For more information about the supported Regions, see [Amazon WorkSpaces Pricing by AWS Region](https://aws.amazon.com/workspaces/pricing/)\.
+For more information about the supported Regions, see [Workspaces Pricing by AWS Region](https://aws.amazon.com/workspaces/pricing/)\.
 + When you launch a WorkSpace, you must select a WorkSpace bundle\.
 A bundle is a combination of an operating system, and storage, compute, and software resources\.
 For more information, see [Amazon WorkSpaces Bundles](https://aws.amazon.com/workspaces/details/#Amazon_WorkSpaces_Bundles)\.
 + When you create a directory using AWS Directory Service or launch a WorkSpace, you must create or select a virtual private cloud configured with a public subnet and two private subnets\.
-For more information, see [Configure a VPC for Amazon WorkSpaces](amazon-workspaces-vpc.md)\.
+For more information, see [Configure a VPC for Workspaces](amazon-workspaces-vpc.md)\.

 ## Step 1: Create a Simple AD Directory<a name="create-simple-ad"></a>

 Create a Simple AD directory\.
 AWS Directory Service creates two directory servers, one in each of the private subnets of your VPC\.
 Note that there are no users in the directory initially\.
 You will add a user in the next step when you create the WorkSpace\.

 **Note**
 Simple AD is made available to you free of charge to use with WorkSpaces\.
-If there are no WorkSpaces being used with your Simple AD directory for 30 consecutive days, this directory will be automatically deregistered for use with Amazon WorkSpaces, and you will be charged for this directory as per the [AWS Directory Service pricing terms](http://aws.amazon.com/directoryservice/pricing/)\.
+If there are no WorkSpaces being used with your Simple AD directory for 30 consecutive days, this directory will be automatically deregistered for use with Amazon Workspaces, and you will be charged for this directory as per the [AWS Directory Service pricing terms](http://aws.amazon.com/directoryservice/pricing/)\.
 To delete empty directories, see [Delete the Directory for Your WorkSpaces](delete-workspaces-directory.md)\.
 If you delete your Simple AD directory, you can always create a new one when you want to start using WorkSpaces again\.

 **To create a Simple AD directory**

-1. Open the Amazon WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.
+1. Open the Workspaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.

 1. In the navigation pane, choose **Directories**\.